passff/passff/README.md

 The file structure approach does not support custom input fields, however.

-### Usage
-Once installed, you should have a new icon in your toolbar.
-Click the icon to browse your password repository or search using a **fuzzy matching** algorithm.

-##### Keyboard shortcuts
-The default shortcut to open the menu is <kbd>ctrl</kbd>+<kbd>y</kbd>.

-With the menu open, you can press <kbd>enter</kbd> to execute one of the following commands, according to your preferences:
-- Fill and submit
-- Goto, fill and submit
-- Copy login to clipboard
-- Copy password to clipboard

 ##### Preferences
 From the extension preferences you will be able to set:
 - Inputs (A comma separated list of input names.
 Input field names in a html page containing one of those values will be filled with the corresponding value.)